jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 Suril and I were able to carve off a little bit of the `SoftwareUnderTest` and replace it with a Test Double method that allowed us to inject the behavior we desired.
 We used the [Method Override Test Double]( https://jhumelsine.github.io/2024/07/02/test-doubles.html#method-override) technique, which I mentioned in the previous blog, which described the steps.
 I’ll continue here with the `Semaphore` as an example.

 Our Test Double was not a separate class as it was for most of the examples in [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html).
 Our Test Double was the package-private `isPermitAcquired(…)` method, which we were able to override in the test and inject whatever behavior we desired.
+By being package-private, our tests, which were in the same package could access it, but classes outside the package could not.

 ## Proceed Test
-We overrode the package-private `isPermitAcquired(…)` method so that it always returned true.
+We overrode the package-private `isPermitAcquired(…)` method so that it always returned `true`.
 Then we asserted that the SUT _proceeded_.
 Assertion details are not provided.
 ```java
 @Test
 public void doSomething_Proceeds_WhenAPermitIsAquired() throws Exception {